dylan-lang/opendylan/documentation/getting-started/source/projects/index.rst

 Link page
 ---------

-The *Project > Settings…* dialog’s Link page controls whether a project is linked as an executable or as a DLL, and what its name will be.
+The **Project > Settings…** dialog’s Link page controls whether a project is linked as an executable or as a DLL, and what its name will be.
 It also allows you to specify version information for the target, a base address for it, and the Windows subsystem it runs in.

-*Note:* The default linker used in Open Dylan is a GNU linker.
+.. note:: The default linker used in Open Dylan is a GNU linker.
 If you own Microsoft Developer Studio, you can use the Microsoft linker instead.
-To change the default linker, go to the main window and choose *Options > Environment Options* *…*, then choose that dialog’s Build page.
+To change the default linker, go to the main window and choose **Options > Environment Options…**, then choose that dialog’s Build page.

 Target File section of the Link page
 ------------------------------------

-The *Project > Settings…* dialog’s Link page has a Target File section that contains the name of the project target and the type of the target.
+The **Project > Settings…** dialog’s Link page has a Target File section that contains the name of the project target and the type of the target.
 The default target name is derived from the name of the project.
 Note that the name will always end in .EXE or .DLL according to the target